dimike96/PicoCTF-Readme-Collection/Enhance.md

 # Enhance

-This challenege gives us a svg file and we need to get our flag from it
+This challenge gives us a svg file and we need to get our flag from it

 ## Solution